 Both Flutter and the underlying programming language, Dart are open-source and free to use.
 This empowers developers to view the documentation, post their queries in the open developer forum, and eventually, learn and implement the code.

 2. Hot Reload Functionality

 One of the biggest reasons why Google Flutter is preferred by mobile application development agencies is its hot reloading functionality.

 The functionality makes it easier for anyone to make any change at the backend and view the difference at the front-end simultaneously.
 And this way, easily decide whether the change looks perfect with other elements of the application or not.

 3. Highly Customisable

-By investing in Flutter application development solution, developers get an opportunity to use different widgets in the development environment.
+By investing in flutter app development, developers get an opportunity to use different widgets in the development environment.
 This makes it easier for them to create mobility solutions that are faster and have customized look & feel.

 4. Lower Development Timeline and Cost

-One of the cross-platform benefits of Flutter is that it renders opportunities to create native-like apps for both iOS and Android using a single codebase.
+One of the prime benefits of focusing on Flutter development is that it renders opportunities to create native-like apps for both iOS and Android using a single codebase.
 Something that makes the cost to create a Flutter mobile app considerably low.

 5. Support for Google Firebase